Karnak

 Notifications Notifications

-• Subject pattern: pattern of the email object in Java String Format.
-Default value: [Karnak Notification] %s %.30s
+Subject pattern Email subject template using Java String Format [Karnak Notification] %s %.30s

 Tag Morphing Tag Morphing